 John Cannon Few is the Chief Judge of the South Carolina Court of Appeals.

 John was born in Anderson on April 9, 1963.
 He grew up in Greenwood, and graduated from Greenwood High School in 1981.
 He attended college at Duke University, where he served as Duke's athletic mascot, the Blue Devil, during his junior year.
-In 1985, John received a Bachelor of Arts degree from Duke in English and Economics.
+John graduated from Duke in 1985 with a Bachelor of Arts degree in English and Economics.